What is Newcastle United's Fans Forum?

 There are 13 individual seats open to fans, with the final representative for each seat drawn at random from all relevant applicants.

 Fans can apply for any of the 13 seats but must fit within stipulated criteria (i.e. Milburn Stand STH must have a season ticket for that stand throughout their tenure).
 This is to ensure there is fair representation for as many supporters as possible and to negate any overlap.

 Why are representatives drawn - not selected or voted for?

-We believe a draw is the fairest method of selection for an inaugural forum.
-Other clubs have faced criticism for selecting or shortlisting representatives who fit in with their own agenda, with the mechanics of written, voted-for applications at others also leading to perceived popularity contests.
+We believe a draw is the fairest method of selection for our forum.
+Other clubs have faced criticism for selecting or shortlisting representatives who fit in with their own agenda, with the mechanics of written, voted-for applications at others effectively leading to popularity contests.

 We believe that you don't have to be able to justify your support in eloquent terms to sit on our forum.
 Providing you can commit to attending all Forum meetings and agree to the terms of our Members Guide, we believe you should have the same entitlement to a place as anyone else.

 How long can each representative stay on the Forum?